jrmeier/fast-trade/README.md

 The real goal of this project is to get to the point where these strategies can be generated and tested quickly and then be easily iterated on.

 Below is an example of a very simple strategey.
-Basically, indicators are used to build a list of indicators to look at which must all be true to produce an enter or exit status for that tick.
+Basically, transformers are used to build a list of transformers to look at which must all be true to produce an enter or exit status for that tick.

 Strategies include all the instructions needed to run the backtest minus the data.